tkaitchuck/Rust4JavaDevelopers/src/objects.md

 The in Java methods have access to an implicit variable ‘this’ which is the object on which the method was invoked.
 In Rust ‘this’ is called ‘self’.
 In Java there are methods declared with the keyword ‘static’ which do not have access to ‘this’ because they are not associated with any particular instance.
 In Rust the ‘self’ parameter is explicitly declared as the first argument to a method.
 So leaving it out is analogous to declaring a method ‘static’ in Java.
 Similar to Java such a method is invoked from the type itself.
 The following functions are equivalent __ and __.

 Rust is an Object Oriented language, but it is not a class oriented language.
 So unlike in Java not all of the methods on an object are located in the same block of code.
-They are broken out across multiple traits.
-In many cases there are internal/related structs, enums, and traits which allow for greater code reuse.
-For example below is a table of common traits __(ndex, intoiter, etc___.
-Each of these is small and easy to implement.
-Each one appears on a lot of types you wouldn't necessarily guess right away.
-For example _, and _.
-The advantage is each one unlocks a lot of flexibility because there is a lot of code that takes advantage of them.
-See __ or __ or __ as there is a lot of functions built around iterators.
-This pattern holds generally in Rust.
-Classes are not monolithic.
-Instead they have many small components that hook into each other to provide greater code reuse.